ReaperOAK/KCAdashboard/src/components/attendance/docs.md

 - All skeletons use shimmer blocks.
 - All tables, forms, and controls use correct color tokens, icons, and improved layouts.
 - All interactive elements have proper focus/hover/disabled states and are keyboard navigable.
+- **Layout**: All controls and headings are now beautiful and usable at all breakpoints, including half-screen and 8:9 aspect ratios.